meet the artist

 my creative inspiration

 People often ask me what inspires my pieces.
 As you'll see in my portfolio, I'm not married to a single style.
-I let the clay determine what it wants to be formed into.
+I let the piece determine what it wants to be formed into.
 That changes from day to day and continuously evolves with time.

 meraki (μεράκι)